 The full-time faculty percentage at University of Wisconsin - Platteville is 82%.
 This is higher than the national average of 47%.

 The freshmen retention rate of 76% tells us that most first-year, full-time students like University of Wisconsin - Platteville enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.

 When we say that a student has graduated on time, we mean that they have finished their bachelor's degree within four years.
 The on-time graduation rate at UW - Platteville is 21%.
 That's lower than the national rate of 33.3%

 During the 2017-2018 academic year, there were 6,892 undergraduates at UW - Platteville with 6,053 being full-time and 839 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of UW - Platteville, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At UW - Platteville, approximately 60% of students took out student loans averaging $7,045 a year.
-That adds up to $28,180 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At UW - Platteville, approximately 51% of students took out student loans averaging $6,679 a year.
+That adds up to $26,716 over four years for those students.

-The student loan default rate at UW - Platteville is 8.7%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at UW - Platteville is 5.4%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.